erlenner/tyndall/README.md

 tyndall_tool_ipc_read /dev/shm/ipc1ef42bc4e0bbfeb0ac34bc3642732768cf6f77b7_891174619_my_topic
 ```

-By default, this will only print the hexadecimal representation of the data stored in the shared memory.
+For [aggregate initializable](https://en.cppreference.com/w/cpp/language/aggregate_initialization) entry types, this will attempt to print the fields of the entry.
-To format the data, you will need to supply the format yourself:
+If the entry is not aggregate initializable, the hexadecimal representation of the entry will be printed.
+You can still get a formatted print of non-aggregate-initializables by supplying the format yourself:

 ```shell
 tyndall_tool_ipc_read ipc1ef42bc4e0bbfeb0ac34bc3642732768cf6f77b7_891174619_my_topic f